jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_connect_selectconnections.md

 Name | The display name for the connection in Spotlight.
 Type | The connection type: Analysis Services, Hyper-V, SQL Server, Windows Server etc.
 Tag | Tags are a free form organizational tool that may be optionally applied to Spotlight connections.
+See also [Connection tags][enterprise_connect_tags].

 ## Select